masterbioinfo/projetwalker/Doc/RM.md

 ```
 Saves active titration to binary file

+Usage : save_job [file_name_optional]

 ```
+The file name is an option.
+If the experience has a titration name, then the command will save the jon at the same name.

 ### Shell and Python Commands <a name="shell_python"></a>:
 ---
+These commands are generated automatically by cmd2 module.
+They can be used to execute shell or python commands.
 * #### py command <a name="py"></a> :
 ```
 py <command>: Executes a Python command.